 In some cases, the cause of lung damage is unknown.
 In fact, there is an entire set of lung diseases (encompassing approximately 100 different pulmonary disorders) that exists for which there is sometimes no apparent cause.
 This grouping is categorically referred to as idiopathic lung disease.
 Some lung conditions that can be classified as idiopathic include pulmonary fibrosis, cryptogenic organizing pneumonia and sarcoidosis.

-The Lung Institute offers treatment for various forms of lung disease using stem cell therapy.
+The Lung Institute offers treatment for various forms of lung disease using cellular therapy.
 Although lung diseases are incurable and the damage they cause is irreversible, our innovative lung disease treatment methods can potentially slow the progression of the disease and improve our patients’ quality of life.
 If you have been diagnosed with lung disease, please call the Lung Institute today at (800) 729-3065.
 Our caring team looks forward to explaining how we may be able to help you breathe easier.